Top ↑

 Concept 3

-Adding illustration to draw attention to the call to action
+Adding illustration to reinforce the call to action

 "Adding icons helped users recognize the options more easily."